 Responsibilities and Duties

 Notaries perform several key functions.
 They identify signers through valid identification documents like driver’s licenses and passports.
-They witness and authenticate signatures on essential documents, such as contracts and affidavits.
+They witness and authenticate signatures on documents such as contracts and affidavits.
 They administer oaths and affirmations in legal proceedings.
 They also ensure that the documents comply with the relevant state laws, preventing fraudulent activities.

 Importance in Legal Transactions